hwheeler01/CompBio/syllabus.md

 | Final Project (code) | 15 |
 | Final Application Note | 10 |

-Note: More than 100 points are available.
+More than 100 points are available.
+Your final grade will simply be the sum of all of the points you have earned over the course of the semester.
 Course grades are assigned according to the following scale:<br>

 | **Grade** | **Minimum Points** |
 | :--- |:---:|